 9 Top Things to do in Mykonos, Greece now

 Mykonos is undoubtedly one of the most popular and much-visited Greek Isles in the Cyclades group of islands.
+It is also a popular gay friendly island and gay bastian to visiting Greece and caters to this audience base.

 Nicknamed as “The Island of the Winds”, this beautiful Aegean gem conjures up imagery of paradisiacal beaches, traditional whitewashed architecture, windmills as well as yachts sailing in the Aegean Sea.
 Mykonos is a fun-loving island offering both partygoers and those in search of some rest and relaxation the perfect escape from where to unwind.